Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

-I’ve been following Fauja Singh for quite a few years.
+I’ve been following Fauja Singh for quite a few years now.
 I first saw him on a TV Documentary when he took part in the London Marathon.
-On there he described his diet, and it’s clear that he’s been practicing calorie restriction for many years.
+On the TV program, he described his diet, and it’s clear that he’s been practicing calorie restriction for many years.

 CR Slows Down Muscle Aging

 It’s been shown in rodents and rhesus monkeys that a CR diet preserves muscle mass and function with age.